ga-wdi-curriculum/git-branching/readme.md

 ## How Git Branching Works (5 min)

-What makes a branch special in git (vs a tag), is that we're always *on* a specific branch, and when we commit, the current branch label moves forward to the new commit.
+What makes a branch special in git, is that we're always *on* a specific branch, and when we commit, the current branch label moves forward to the new commit.
 Another way to say that is the branch label always stays at the tip of the branch.